micromark/common-markup-state-machine/readme.md

 showing input Markdown and output HTML, and came with a reference implementation (known as Markdown.pl).
-When new implementations followed, they mostly followed the first definition, but deviated from the first implementation, thus making *Markdown* a family of formats.
+When new implementations followed, they mostly followed the first definition, but deviated from the first implementation, thus making the format a family of formats.

 Some years later, an attempt was made to standardize the differences between